 There are online casinos that provide a combination of these.
 However, something always associated with bonuses is a wagering requirement.
 Of course, you might come across wagering-free bonuses, but the most rewarding bonuses have some form of wagering requirement.
 In this article, you will learn all about wagering requirements.

-Let’s start by explaining wagering requirements.
+If you're wondering what is wagering requirement online casino all about, then let us explain.
 Casinos will offer extra money to play for most commonly in the form of bonuses or free spins to attract you to their sites.
 Sometimes they will offer both, and these tempting offers will influence your decision when choosing an online casino provider.

 Wagering requirements are directly associated with the bonuses (extra money) or rewards offered by a casino.
 It is essential to understand the wagering requirement so you know how you can convert your bonus into real money and withdraw it from your gaming account.
 The wagering requirement is always a number and stands for how many times you must wager the bonus money or any winnings that have arisen from the offer before there is real money that you can withdraw.

 Why do casinos have wagering requirements?
 Simple.
 If they offered a cash bonus without any requirements, you could just claim the money and withdraw their cash.
 Wagering requirements protect the casinos from losses, especially when they offer large bonuses.

 Now you know what is wagering, now let's look at what is wagering in casino and how does it work.
 Figuring out how wagering requirements work can look complicated, but it is quite simple once you get the hang of it.